emard/esp32ecp5/README.md

 upload to FLASH will start at byte address specified by "addr". which should be 64K even - lower 16 bits must be 0x0000

+Bitstream can be compressed by gzip and stored to ESP32 filesystem (SD or FLASH).
+If file ends with "*.gz", it will be decompressed
+on-the-fly:

+    tap.program("blink.bit.gz") decompress on-the-fly

 SD card usage (SPI at gpio 12-15):

     import os,machine